7RU7H/Archive/Social-Engineering/Body-Language/Facial-Expressions.md

-# Facial Expression
+# Facial Expressions

-The face takes primacy - is a behavious consistent with comfort and discomfort:
+The face takes primacy - is a behaviours consistent with comfort and discomfort:
 - Comfort
 	- Behaviour associated: Smiling, Laughing
 	- Pupil are slightly wider